-Factbox: Highlights from former U.S. special counsel Mueller's testimony
+Highlights from former U.S. special counsel Mueller's testimony

 “First, our investigation found that the Russian government interfered in our election in sweeping and systematic fashion.

-“It is unusual for a prosecutor to testify about a criminal investigation ...
-I therefore will not be able to answer questions about certain areas that I know are of public interest.
-For example, I am unable to address questions about the opening of the FBI’s Russia investigation, which occurred months before my appointment, or matters related to the so-called Steele Dossier ...
-Any questions on these topics should therefore be directed to the FBI or the Justice Department.”

 “I do not intend to summarize or describe the results of our work in a different way in the course of my testimony today.
-As I said on May 29: the report is my testimony.”
+As I said on May 29: The report is my testimony.”

+“Obstruction of justice strikes at the core of the government’s effort to find the truth and to hold wrongdoers accountable.”

+“Based on Justice Department policy and principles of fairness, we decided we would not make a determination as to whether the president committed a crime.
+That was our decision then and remains our decision today.”

+“I will not comment on the actions of the attorney general or of Congress.”

+“Based on Justice Department policy and principles of fairness, we decided we would not make a determination as to whether the president committed a crime.
+That was our decision then and remains our decision today.”

-Editing by Susan Heavey and Bill Trott
+Editing by Susan Heavey, Bill Trott and Jonathan Oatis